 3. Don’t Worry, Be Happy!

 When fear and doubt sneak up on me I sing that song.
-Seems silly, but it always reminds me that it’s useless to worry.
+It seems silly, but it always reminds me that it’s useless to worry.
 As Louise Hay said, “The point of power is in the present moment.”
-Can’t worry about the past nor can I project the future.
+I can’t worry about the past nor can I project the future.
 That’s why I work hard to live in the now.